Kubessandra/KubePloy/README.md

 Usage:  [options] [command]

 Options:
   -h, --help                                        output usage information

 Commands:
-  deploy <deployment> <registry> <image>  Deploy your image to the deployment in your cluster and update it update-image <registry> <image> <path>  Update and push your image to your registry
+  deploy <deployment> <registry> <image>            Deploy your image updated to the deployment in your cluster and update it update-image [options] <registry> <image> <path>  Update and push your image to your registry
 ```

 ## Example